 - Open Ecosystems– Operators may take advantage of inclusive and open ecosystems that are governed by a broad community vs. a single incumbent vendor.

-– Open platforms obviate the need for the proliferation of purpose-built devices and provide:
+Enable the common platform– Open platforms obviate the need for the proliferation of purpose-built devices and provide:

 - Agility– Support a wide range of use cases and may be repurposed to address distinct requirements.